The best recipe in the world.

 I had a few raccoons sent to different areas occasionally.

-However, it seems like I end up in trouble, when I sent one of them in the French speaking area of Montreal, Quebec.
+However, it seems like I end up in trouble when I sent one of them to the French-speaking area of Montreal, Quebec.

 When my driver came back from Quebec, I asked him if the mission was accomplished.

-He mentioned to me that the job is done, but, "He think that I have committed a criminal offense."
+He mentioned to me that the job is done, but, "He thinks that I have committed a criminal offense."
 I asked him, "Why?"

 I hope you enjoyed my raccoon story.

-As I mentioned above, don't send me any recipe, because I will never publish it.
+As I mentioned above, don't send me any recipes, because I will never publish them.

 Do not blame me if you suddenly discover a family of raccoons in your backyard.

-Upon clicking on the names, it will lead you into images
+Upon clicking on the names, it will lead you to images

 with accompanying articles and stories related to Spyros Peter Goudas